 If you want to have an extra layer of protection you need a VPN that has lots of privacy features.
-A no-logs policy is critical, but there are more attributes that a VPN should have to make it much harder to track you.
+A no-logs policy is critical, but there are more attributes, like strong encryption, that a VPN should have to make it much harder to track you.

 Here’s what to look for in a VPN:

 - No-logs policy: as mentioned before, this is the most critical feature for privacy.
-No-logs policy ensures that no logs could be found on a VPN server
+No-logs policy ensures that no logs can be found on a VPN server

 - Ram-Disk Servers: a great addition to a no-logs policy are RAM disk servers.
 They can not store any data as they wipe out everything once they are restarted.
 It helps to protect all users in case a server is seized

 - IP and DNS leak protection: a VPN must never leak your IP or DNS records.
 Automatic leak protections should be on all apps.

 - Internet Kill Switch: for accidental VPN disconnects that might expose your online activities

 - Jurisdiction: usually it’s not that big of importance, but it may serve as another layer of protection

 The bottom line is that police cannot track online activity unless they have a court order.
 Once they have a legal document, they are granted access to the usage logs.

 When choosing a VPN, it can be challenging to pick a secure VPN provider, especially when many VPN providers are out there.
 Therefore, it is crucial to pick a VPN that fully protects you.